jlchafardet/drive-csharp/README.md

 ## License

-This project is licensed under the MIT License.╠
+This project is licensed under the MIT License.